Fountain at the Seattle University quad

 Initiatives/Projects/Actions

-The various projects and initiatives under the umbrella of the Critical Justice Initiative most of which are new activities for the Seattle University School of Law, and for U.S. law schools generally, can include:
+The various projects and initiatives under the umbrella of the Critical Justice Initiative, most of which are new activities for the Seattle University School of Law, and for U.S. law schools generally, may include:

-• Developing and offering an annual summer workshop held at Seattle University School of Law (titled Teaching Critical Justice and Racial Capitalism), modeled to counterbalance the annual teaching capitalism workshop, which will help new and existing teachers, both from law and other disciplines, embed their teaching and research in the insights and values of the critical schools of legal knowledge, and help them develop curriculum around those insights in the aim of teaching law students and those of other disciplines how to think critically and ethically and honestly about law, the economy, and other systems and their promises and their outcomes.
+• Developing and offering an annual summer workshop held at Seattle University School of Law modeled to counterbalance the annual teaching capitalism workshop, which will help new and existing teachers, both from law and other disciplines, embed their teaching and research in the insights and values of the critical schools of legal knowledge, and help them develop curriculum around those insights in the aim of teaching law students and those of other disciplines how to think critically and ethically and honestly about law, the economy, and other systems and their promises and their outcomes.

 • Developing and maintaining a resource center to inform and document law school compliance and initiatives around revised ABA Standard 303 requiring that law schools provide education on bias, cross-cultural competency, and racism.
 Also leading a national initiative to ensure that critical knowledges, values, and skills are central to compliance with this accreditation standard rather than taking a minimalist check-the-box response.
 See Steven W. Bender, Revised ABA Standard 303: Curricular, Pedagogical, and Substantive Questions, 47 Seattle U. L.R.
 SUpra 1 (2024).